University to set campus at Belladrum

 The University of the Highlands and Islands will be setting up campus at the Belladrum Tartan Heart Festival again this year as one of the event’s main sponsors.
-Festival-goers are invited to find out more about their local university by dropping into the UHI marquee in the Walled Garden where staff and students will be running a range of fun, interactive activities.
+Festival-goers are invited to find out more about their local university by dropping into its trailer in the Walled Garden or getting involved in the activities students and staff have organised around the Bella site.

-Speaking about the university’s presence at the event, UHI marketing manager Margaret Antonson said: “Belladrum is one of the Highland and Islands biggest events so it’s a fantastic opportunity for us to showcase some of the courses and research initiatives that are going on at our campuses across the region.
+Speaking about the university’s presence at the event, marketing manager Margaret Antonson said: “Belladrum is one of the Highland and Islands’ biggest events so it’s a great opportunity for us to showcase some of the courses and research projects that are going on at our campuses across the region.
 Our staff and students will give people an interactive and engaging insight into who we are and what we offer.”

-Belladrum takes place on 3 and 4 August at Beauly, near Inverness.
-Artists appearing will include Travis, The Wombats, We Are Scientists, The South, Frightened Rabbit and Beverley Knight.
+Belladrum takes place on 2 and 3 August at Beauly, near Inverness.
+Artists appearing will include James, Twin Atlantic, Seasick Steve, Alabama 3, and Noisettes.
 For more information, visit www.tartanheartfestival.co.uk